mohamadi7613/mycheat/front/ts.md

 ## Type Checking

-+ js is `run-time type checking` so we can errors when the app is running
++ js is `run-time type checking` so we can see errors when the app is running
-+ ts is `static type checking` so we can see errors in the vscode
++ ts is `static type checking` so we can see errors in the editor like vscode

 ```js
 function sum(a,b,c){return a+b+c}